 - Polly and I giggled over Jane Campion’s period romance “The Piano.”

-- I did a lot of Serious Filmcrit about Altman’s “The Player,” a film I semi-loved.
+- I did a lot of Serious Filmcrit about Robert Altman’s Hollywood satire “The Player.”

 - I’m a huge fan of the French filmmaker Catherine Breillat, and got Salon magazine to let me rhapsodize about her film “Romance.”